On the equivalence between graph isomorphism testing and function approximation with GNNs: Theoretical Limitation of the -IGN model

-$d^{(t)}$ is the feature dimension in layer $t$, interpreted as the dimension of the hidden state attached to each pair of nodes.
-For simplicity of notations, in the following proof we assume that $d^{(t)} = 1, \forall t = 1, ..., L$, and thus each $A^{(t)}$ is essentially a matrix.
-The following results can be extended to the cases where $d^{(t)} > 1$, by adding more subscripts in the proof.
+In the definition of $2$-IGN in Appendix~\ref{app:2ign}, each $d_{t}$ can be interpreted as the dimension of the hidden state at layer $t$ attached to each pair of nodes.
+For simplicity of notations, we assume in the following proof that $d_{t} = 1, \forall t = 0, 1, ..., L$ (in which case each $A^{(t)}$ is essentially a matrix), but note that the proof can be extended to the cases where $d_{t} > 1$ by adding more subscripts in the argument.